 Plusher and more sophisticated than loop pile carpeting, cut pile involves the cutting of the yarn loops, resulting in an upright look.
 Cut pile carpeting is very versatile, with variations incorporating different heights, textures, and amounts of twisting.
 Although cut pile is typically less durable and resistant to stains than loop pile carpeting, certain types of cut pile hold up well in high traffic.

 Frieze carpet is especially durable, although it looks less formal than other forms of cut pile carpeting.
 Velour carpet is a softer option that can look quite elegant, although it has a tendency to show vacuum marks and footprints.

 If you’re interested in taking on a more unique approach to carpet flooring, consider using both cut and loop pile constructions in the same room.
 This is a great option if you like the idea of patterned flooring but struggle to select a color pattern.
 Mixed cut and loop pile carpeting offers the visual interest of a patterned look while retaining the sophistication and decorating versatility of a uniform carpet color.

 Ultimately, the decision between cut pile and loop pile comes down to your personal preferences and needs.
 If you wish to go barefoot on luxurious carpet or impress visitors with your interior’s sophistication, you’ll prefer cut pile carpeting or some combination of the two.
 If affordability and durability are your chief goals, loop pile is most likely the better option.
 To learn more about these two carpet styles, call your local experts at Floor Coverings International Waukesha today.
-We offer free in-home estimates in the Waukesha, Brookfield, Milwaukee area!
+We offer free in-home estimates in the Waukesha, Brookfield, Milwaukee area – book yours now!